clare-jisc/learn-wagtail-static-website/README.md

 - run command `git push` to save a copy of your local repo to your origin github

 #### Run project
-- run command `python3 -m venv .venv` - to create a virtual environment or install pyenv tool as above
+- run command `python3 -m venv .venv` - to create a virtual environment or install pyenv tool as below
 - run command `source .venv/bin/activate` - to activate python virtual environment

 - run command `pip install -r /requirements.txt` - to install django and wagtail dependencies